therealOri/oCrypt0r/README.md

 # Code Examples
 > If you would like to make this look better/more presentable.
 Please by all means make a pull request xD.
 I'm not the best with making things look great.

-It is important to know that all functions will take 4 values.
-2 for the making of the hashed value, 1 for the making of the encryption key, and 1 for what you want encrypted/decrypted.
+It is important to know that all functions will take 3 values.
+2 for the making of the encryption key, and 1 for what you want encrypted/decrypted.

-Blake2b salted hashing requires 1 value to be hashed and 1 value to be used to salt the hash.
-This then gets plugged into the AES encryption as a key and then we salt that aswell.
-All of that will be used to encrypt whatever you want as a value. "strings", "files", or "directories/folders".
+The encryption takes 2 values to make a key.
+The key then gets plugged into the AES encryption as a cipher.
+All of that will be used to encrypt whatever you want as a value. "strings", "files", or "directories/folders". (inclusing sub-directories)

-You can read more about what the arguments do in the linked documentation.
+You can read more about what the arguments do in the documentation.

 - [Documentation](https://github.com/therealOri/oCrypt0r/blob/main/DOCUMENTATION.md)
 ```python